-Residents get to know students, staff from Seaman High School — and their dogs, too
+Residents get to know students, staff from Seaman High School

 A group from Seaman High School visited Topeka Presbyterian Manor earlier this year, and they brought some furry friends along.